ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 state changes, such as process forks, to ensure proper CSPRNG operation.
 CSPRNG ensures the best of {{collision_resistance}} and {{Security}} are present in modern UUIDs.

-Advice on generating cryptographic-quality random numbers can be found in {{ref-5}}
+Further advice on generating cryptographic-quality random numbers can be found in {{ref-5}}

 ## Node IDs that Do Not Identify the Host {#unidentifiable}
 TODO possibly merge this with the prevous section